ahd959/Item_Catalog/ReadMe.md

 - [Git](https://www.git-scm.com/) a free and open source Unix-style terminal.

 ### How to get to the project:
 Downloading [VartualBox](https://www.virtualbox.org/) and [vagrant](https://www.vagrantup.com/) from their websites and set all the requirements for running the virtual machine.
-Installing [Git](https://www.git-scm.com/) to operate the virtual machine environment.
-Clone or download the [Vagrant VM configuration file](https://github.com/udacity/fullstack-nanodegree-vm).
+Then, installing [Git](https://www.git-scm.com/) to operate the virtual machine environment.
+Finally, clone or download the [Vagrant VM configuration file](https://github.com/udacity/fullstack-nanodegree-vm).

 ### Runing the virtual machine
 - $ vagrant up